Note: This post may contain affiliate links. Please see my disclosure page for more details.

-As a traveler who is hesitant to support animal tourism, I was able to see that the staff at Winterday really value the dogs’ safety and wellbeing.
+As a traveler who is hesitant to support animal tourism, I was able to see that the staff really value the dogs’ safety and wellbeing.
 They had an awareness of each dog’s personality and knew how to pair the dogs with other dogs they’d get along with.
 Sled dogs aren’t like your average dog – while obviously domesticated, there’s still a touch of the wild in them.
 There’s a very clear hierarchy amongst sled dogs, and certain dogs need to be at the front of the line or else they get really upset.
 I appreciated how the staff knew about this, anticipated it, and kept the dogs happy — they were literally howling with happiness, ready to run before we left.

 At approximately $140 USD, a two-hour sled ride with the dogs is certainly an expensive treat, but it was well worth it to me.
 I didn’t include the cost of the tour in the budget breakdown as it’s not integral to seeing the Northern Lights in Abisko if you’re on a tight budget.
 However, for me, the realization of a childhood dream was worth the added cost.